yemoalakija/just-phone/README.md

 ### **Sign In**

-On this page the user can sign in to Yemo Blog website.
+On this page the user can sign in to justPhones website.

 <details><summary><b>Sign In</b></summary>